Why Are Requests For Plastic Surgery Reversals On The Rise?

 Atlanta explains that there’s currently a specific fashion for "exaggerated features" which look better on the small squares in our Instagram grids.
 But Instagram face doesn't necessarily look good in real life, though bigger features certainly capture more visibility in a saturated online space.

-According to the International Society of Aesthetic Plastic Surgery’s Global Survey, over 53,000 nonsurgical treatments were carried out in the UK in 2019.
+According to the International Society of Aesthetic Plastic Surgery’s Global Survey, over 13,618,735 nonsurgical treatments were carried out worldwide in 2019.
 If you search #kyliejennerpackage on Instagram, you’ll be met with thousands of offers from practitioners promising cheek, jawline, chin and lip enhancements inspired by the face of the billionaire.

 Dr Paul Banwell, a leading cosmetic surgeon and visiting professor of plastic surgery at Harvard Medical School, has seen a frightening hike in the number of patients specifically requesting Instagram face from him lately.
 Perhaps this trend isn’t heading anywhere just yet.
 "This is when people are seeking surgery to change their face largely because of current fashion seen on social media," he explains to Refinery29.